 Initiative for Mentoring, Promoting Networking and Advocacy for Cardiology Trainees: The IMPACT Program

-Mentorship is an important method through which the cardiovascular division assists women trainees in achieving their career goals .
-The Initiative for Mentoring, Promoting Networking and Advocacy for Cardiology Trainees (IMPACT) program, headed by Dr. Sharon Cresci . was launched in 2014 to address these challenges and to further support our women Cardiology Fellows.
+Our program recognizes that women fellows may face unique challenges during fellowship training and while preparing for the transition from fellowship to early career.
+The Initiative for Mentoring, Promoting Networking and Advocacy for Cardiology Trainees (IMPACT) program, headed by Dr. Sharon Cresci, was launched in 2014 to address these challenges and to further support our women Cardiology Fellows.
 IMPACT provides female fellows the opportunity to connect with and be mentored by current faculty as well as network with past alumni.
 These experiences foster both personal and professional development, and promote leadership, career, and research opportunities, both during fellowship and after graduation.
-Our program recognizes that women fellows may face unique challenges during fellowship training and while preparing for the transition from fellowship to early career.
-To help with this, Dr. Cresci serves as a fellow liaison and advocate for our women fellows.
+In addition to directing IMPACT, Dr. Cresci serves as a fellow liaison and advocate for our women fellows.
 She has an open-door policy for all female fellows with questions, problems or challenges that arise during the fellowship training.
 The IMPACT program is committed to supporting our women fellows in their efforts to achieve their career goals.